EliotTaylor1/LoLAPI/README.md

 # LoLAPI-CLI
 ## What is LoLAPI-CLI
-LoLAPI is a CLI tool written in Python that allows you to look-up stats for a League account using Riot's API.
+LoLAPI-CLI is a CLI tool written in Python that allows you to look-up stats for a League account using Riot's API.

 *This project is currently WIP.
 See roadmap below.*
 ## How to run